Sudaraka88/PAN-GWES/README.md

 PANGWES Conda Installation
 ================
-SM
-March 22, 2005

 # Introduction

-The original repo is located [here](https://github.com/jurikuronen/PANGWES).
+The original PANGWES repo is located [here](https://github.com/jurikuronen/PANGWES).
 This repo provides a quick and easy interface for installation and testing.